funkylarma/adamchamberlin.info/src/pages/privacy-policy.md

 ## Embedded content from other websites

 Articles on this site may include embedded content (e.g. videos, images, articles, etc.).
-Embedded content from other websites behaves in the exact same way as if the visitor has visited the other webmetadata.
+Embedded content from other websites behaves in the same way as if the visitor has visited the other webmetadata.

 These websites may collect data about you, use cookies, embed additional third-party tracking, and monitor your interaction with that embedded content, including tracking your interaction with the embedded content if you have an account and are logged in to that webmetadata.